near/docs/docs/7.primitives/linkdrop/interacting/bos.md

 const getLinks = () => {
   const links = [];

-  state.privKeys.map((e, i) => {
+  // It assumes that private keys have been already stored in State by using State.init() and State.update() method state.privKeys.map((e, i) => {
     const link =
       "https://app.mynearwallet.com" + "/linkdrop/v2.keypom.near/" + e;